NaMa1994/Berkley_Practice_Fall2024/GenerativeModels/readme.md

 Code for training GANs with sample outputs for various data distributions.

 ### **3- Advanced GANs**
-Implementation of advanced GAN techniques such as Wasserstein GAN (WGAN) and WGAN-GP.
+Implementation of advanced GAN techniques such as style GAN and Cycle GAN.
 Code to experiment with different loss functions and architectures.

 ### **4- Diffusion Models**